Overview of AIS Certification

 Glass and wheels were getting AIS Certified until 2019, but now they are subject to mandatorily BIS Certified from 2020.

-Following is the list of all the relevant documents that are required while filing an application to get the AIS Certification:
+Following is the list of all the relevant necessary papers that are required while filing an application to get the AIS Certification:

 Procedure of AIS Certification